The Ultimate One-Week Switzerland Itinerary

 The first leg of today’s journey takes you past Lake Thun and the town of Spiez

-That’s where the climb through the Bernese Oberland, my favourite part of the Golden Pass Line, begins.
+That’s where the climb through the Bernese Oberland, my favorite part of the Golden Pass Line, begins.

-This region is an absolute dream for mountain-lovers and pretty much sums up what Switzerland is about.
-Lakes, mountains, lush meadows with grazing cows, glaciers, tons of hiking trails, wonderful landscapes and cute little villages are abundant in this area.
-Too bad you can’t hop off along the way, but you need to keep going if you want to make it to Lake Geneva today.
+This region is an absolute dream for mountain lovers and pretty much sums up what Switzerland is about.
+Lakes, mountains, lush meadows with grazing cows, glaciers, tons of hiking trails, wonderful landscapes, and cute little villages are abundant in this area.
+It’s too bad you can’t hop off along the way, but you need to keep going if you want to make it to Lake Geneva today.

 After leaving the Bernese Oberland and coming down the hills, you’ll arrive in the French-speaking part of Switzerland.
 Bienvenue…